-Section 15: Harassment-Free, Equal Opportunity Work and Learning Environment Policy
+Section 14: Harassment-Free Work and Learning Environment Policy

 UIW is committed to providing a professional and collegial work and learning environment that values diversity and emphasizes the dignity, respect, and worth of every individual.
 Accordingly, no form of harassment or conduct which is inappropriate and that may lead to or suggest harassment is tolerated by or against all employees, students, vendors, contractors or any other individuals engaged in activities on behalf of UIW.

-UIW prohibits any harassment, bias or prejudice on the basis of an individual's race, color, national origin, citizenship status, creed, religion, religious affiliation, age, sex, marital status, sexual orientation, gender identity, disability, veteran status, or any other protected status under applicable law.
-This includes, but is not limited to, the following forms of sexual harassment: unwelcome sexual advances, quid pro quo, requests for sexual favors, and other verbal or nonverbal behavior or physical contact of a sexual nature (regardless of how the overture is communicated) when:
+UIW prohibits any harassment, bias or prejudice on the basis of an race, color, sex, gender, sexual orientation, citizenship status, ethnicity, national origin, age, marital status, disability, genetic information, gender identity or expression, veteran status, pregnancy, religion or any other characteristics protected by law.